Australian Institute of Health and Welfare (2022) Mental health services in Australia, AIHW, Australian Government, accessed 05 December 2022.

 The MBS data presented relate to services provided on a fee-for-service basis for which MBS benefits were paid.
 The year and month is determined from the date the service was processed by Medicare, rather than the date the service was provided.
 Patient counts for demographic characteristics (e.g. sex, age) are derived from the last service processed in the reference period.

-Services Australia collects data on the activity of all persons making claims through the Medicare Benefits Scheme and provides this information to the Department of Health (DoH) (Services Australia 2020).
+Services Australia collects data on the activity of all persons making claims through the Medicare Benefits Scheme and provides this information to the Australian Government Department of Health and Aged Care (DHAC) (Services Australia 2020).
 Information collected includes the type of service provided (MBS item number) and the benefit paid by Medicare for the service.
-The item numbers and benefits paid by Medicare are based on the Medicare benefits schedule book (DOH 2021).
+The item numbers and benefits paid by Medicare are based on the Medicare Benefits Schedule (DOH 2022).
 Services that are not included in the MBS are not included in the data.
 The table below lists all MBS items that have been defined as mental health-specific.

 (a) Item discontinued

-(b) Item numbers have differing implementation and discontinuation dates.
-Details are available in the Medical Benefits Schedule books.
+(c) Item numbers have differing implementation and discontinuation dates.
+Details are available in the Medicare Benefits Schedule books.

-Item numbers for claims by people whose mental health was affected by a bushfire during 2019–20 include services provided by:
+Item numbers for claims by people whose mental health was affected by a bushfire during 2019–20 and 2020–21 include services provided by:

 The BEACH survey was conducted by the Family Medicine Research Centre at the University of Sydney from 1998 to 2016 and supported financially by government and private industry.

 BEACH was the only continuous, randomised study of GP activity in the world and the only national program that provided direct linkage of all management actions to the problem.
 It provided information about GP encounters based on data collected from a sample of GPs.
-BEACH was unique as it showed a relationship of reason for patient visit and GP management, where it was considered an important source for research into mental health services.
+Data linkages between indication and patient management are unique to BEACH, where it was considered an important source for research into GP management of mental health services.

-The number of estimated GP encounters deemed to be mental health related from the BEACH survey were greater than the number of Medicare subsidised mental health specific services as not all mental health-related GP encounters were billed using MBS item numbers.
-The BEACH survey found the proportion of estimated GP mental health-related activity billed as Medicare subsidised mental health specific GP services increased from around 10.6% in 2007–08 to around 18.1% in 2015–16.
+The number of estimated GP encounters deemed to be mental health related from the BEACH survey were greater than the number of Medicare-subsidised mental health specific services as not all mental health-related GP encounters were billed using mental health-specific MBS item numbers.
+The BEACH survey found the proportion of estimated GP mental health-related activity billed as Medicare-subsidised mental health specific GP services increased from around 10.6% in 2007–08 to around 18.1% in 2015–16.
 However, the cessation of the BEACH survey in 2016 prevents ongoing comparison between the BEACH survey data and the MBS data (Britt et al. 2016).

 The AIHW is pursuing the identification of more recent alternative data sources to accurately present information on mental health care provided by GPs.